Fr0sT-Brutal/awesome-pascal/README.md

 // *Seems abandoned since 2013*

 * [TTreeListView](http://github.com/benibela/treelistview).
 This component is a mix between TTreeView and TListView and can paint a tree whose nodes have additional information sorted in columns.

+* [neTabControl](https://github.com/jkour/neTabControl).
+FireMonkey control for Delphi.
+It builds on the native TabControl and adds a number of features.

 ## Editors